 Learn about Pro Setup

 If there’s an issue with your thermostat or system after installation or your system needs servicing, select this option to view your Pro’s contact information.
 You can remove the information at any time.

-If your installer didn’t enter their information or you performed the installation yourself, you can always find a Nest Pro near you with our online Pro finder.
+If your installer didn’t enter their information, or you performed the installation yourself, you can always find a local pro near you.

-Your Nest Pro installer can store their contact information by entering their 6-digit Pro ID here.
+Your Pro installer can store their contact information by entering their 6-digit Pro ID here.

-Press your thermostat's ring and select Settings Software Update.
+Press your thermostat's ring and select Settings Software Check for update.

 Note: You can check if you are on the latest version.

 You’ll typically only need to view technical details when you’re troubleshooting issues with your thermostat.

 You’ll find technical info on power and voltage, Wi-Fi network, sensors and more.

 This option lists legal disclosures for the Nest Learning Thermostat.